christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 ##Fixing Errors
 *"Everybody makes mistakes.
 Everybody has those days." --Miley Cyrus*

-*"Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday's code." --Christopher Thompson*

 ####Compiler Errors
 When you run your program--ctrl+enter (Windows) or command+return (Mac)--your ActionScript code gets *compiled* and an SWF file is generated.
 What exactly "compiling" means is somewhat irrelevant right now.
 Just realize that Flash attempts to find compiler errors before your program actually runs.
 These errors will be shown to you in the Compiler Errors panel.